sensu/sensu-cluster-metrics/README.md

   version     Print the version number of this plugin

 Flags:
-  -a, --apikey string          Sensu apikey for authentication (use envvar CLUSTER_APIKEY in production) -h, --help                   help for sensu-cluster-metrics
+  -a, --apikey string          Sensu apikey for authentication (use envvar CLUSTER_API_KEY in production) -h, --help                   help for sensu-cluster-metrics
       --output-format string   metrics output format, supports: opentsdb_line or prometheus_text (default "opentsdb_line") --skip-insecure-verify   skip TLS certificate verification (not recommended!)